-This Instant Pot Albondigas Soup is a vegetable filled, hearty soup made with precooked frozen meatballs for a quick and easy budget friendly meal for the whole family.
+This Albondigas Soup is a vegetable rich, hearty soup made with precooked frozen meatballs for a quick and easy budget friendly meal for the whole family.

 At the time I wanted to share this recipe for meaball soup, ground beef was impossible to find at the store.
 The 2020 pandemic caused several things to become difficult to find.